 To improve our performance by using third party vendors.
 We may also disclose certain data to third party contractors or vendors in connection with their performance of services to us.
 Contractual agreements between us and such third parties provide that your information will be kept confidential and secure.

 - Pre-Event Lists.
 Sponsors of a Forrester event are provided a “Pre-Event List” for event staffing purposes.
-The list may contain the Company name, title, industry and country of individuals that have registered for the event.
+The list does not contain names or contact information.
+It may contain the industry, company name and job level of individuals that have registered for the event.

 To enable Forrester online communities.
 If you participate in Forrester online communities or other shared services, your profile information may be shared with other members to enable collaboration.